The Gentleman's Guide to Enjoying Milan

 Via Ciovasso 6

-Specializing in crocodile leather, Giosa makes briefcases, bags, and other leather acessories.
-They also offer bespoke services for their products
+Giosa specialises in crocodile leather and makes briefcases, bags, and other leather accessories.
+It also offers bespoke services for its products.

 via Paolo Sarpi, 19

-One of the few unique hatmakers in Milan, Melegari not only makes traditional hats but also sells caps and other ready to wear headwear for any occasion
+One of the few unique hatmakers in Milan, Melegari makes traditional hats and sells caps and other ready-to-wear headwear for any occasion.

 via Ripamonti, 194

-Also one of the few unique umbrella makers in Milan, Francesco Maglia makes bespoke umbrellas for both men and women, also making folding umbrellas.
+One of Milan's few unique umbrella makers, Francesco Maglia, makes bespoke umbrellas for men and women and folding umbrellas.

 via Lecco 18/A